go-gurus/go_tour/examples/03-prime-checker/SLIDES.md

 * How to run tests
 * Write our first Go function with in and out parameters
 * Basic loops and branching
+* How to show code coverage
+* How to create coverage reports

 ---